Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 1. Select the **RollerAgent** GameObject to show its properties in the Inspector window.
-2. Add the Decision Requester Parameters script with the Add Component button from the RollerAgent Inspector.
+2. Add the Decision Requester script with the Add Component button from the RollerAgent Inspector.
 3. Change **Decision Period** from `1` to `20`.
 4. Drag the Target GameObject from the Hierarchy window to the RollerAgent Target field.